andrewshvv/eth-gas-reporter/docs/advanced.md

 ## Advanced Topics

-### Configuration for non-buidler, non-truffle projects
+### Configuration for non-hardhat, non-truffle projects

 The reporter's only strict requirements are: